 Simply tuck in another liner of the blooms of your choice and store the other one in your shed or keep it indoors.

-Window or flower box liners can be installed in a couple of minutes.
+Window or flower box inserts install easily in a couple of minutes.

-First, make sure the liners are the size that can fit inside the your box.
+First, make sure the liners are the size that can fit inside your box.

 Here are a few examples of the most common sizes in both plastic and coco fiber:

 - 18″ Poly-Pro Flower Box Planter Liner